syncany/syncany-docs/source/concepts.rst

 .. contents::

-Abstraction for Dumb Storage through a Minimal API
+Abstraction for dumb storage through a minimal API
 --------------------------------------------------
 Syncany offers quite a bit of options when it comes to where you can store your files.
 As the :doc:`plugins` page describes, the backend storage options are very flexible.
 The reason why that is possible is the **storage abstraction** concept of Syncany.